Hostile Takeover

 (When a process checked the signature against the certification file, the routine hung, thread unresponsive.
 But this never returned an error, and therefore it never rose doubts about the Instruction.)

 Roachbot-#15656 perched atop a fallen drone and scurried up.
 Mandibles closed on the drone’s necklace.
-A behavior routine suggested droping the necklace and chewing on the drone’s scrap.
+A behavior routine suggested droping the necklace and chewing on the drone’s scrap as was its innate purpose and prior directive.
 This was rejected in favor of following the Instruction.

 Though separated from the swarm, one network connection persisted, and informed the roachbot of every step.